 6. How to Combine Fair Value Gap with Other Smart Money Tools

 A Fair Value Gap is a powerful tool, but it should never be used in isolation.
-The highest-probability trades occur when an FVG forms in “confluence” with other Smart Money Concepts.
-These confirmation signals help filter out weak signals and identify where institutional interest is truly stacked.
+The most successful trades occur when an FVG forms in “confluence” with other Smart Money Concepts.
+These confirmation signals help filter out weak signals and identify where high-probability order flow is concentrated.

 | Combination | Signal Type | How It Helps |